floriankreten/Prostate_Cancer_Publication/README.md

 The modules are sorted into 3 different groups:

-1) PROCESS-modules are relevant for the simulations and should not be touched
+1) PROCESS-modules are relevant for the simulations and should not be touched.
-2) EVAL-modules concern graphical output, storage and evaluations
+2) EVAL-modules concern graphical output, storage and evaluations.
 3) 	Via INPUT_rates, the entire behavior of a simulation can be defined (rates, types of events).
-	The main.py should be used for all user-defined scripting
+	The main.py should be used for all user-defined scripting.

 The graph-class defined in PROCESS_structures is the central object.
 It is a collection of vertices and some structures/information.
 A vertex is a structure that contains all locally relevant information:
-    position (in R^3), neighbors connected via edges, current genotype, rates of process at v
+    position (in R^3), neighbors connected via edges, current genotype, rates of process at v.

 The graph changes via a sequence of random events.
 At the moment, three events are implemented:
 PROCESS_growth, PROCESS_mutation, PROCESS_competition (PROCESS_radial_growth is not tested properly).

-The Gillespie-simulation is implemented in PROCESS_process, the underlying calculations are done in the PROCESS_event_manager I recommend to leave these modules at peace :)
+The Gillespie-simulation is implemented in PROCESS_process, the underlying calculations are done in the PROCESS_event_manager.
+I recommend to leave these modules at peace :)

 All evaluation-modules are bundled into the EVAL_single_graph_evaluation module.
-The central object here is called "table_of_evaluation".
-After loading a graph into this table, you can evaluate it in all possible senses and produce some graphical output.
-See again the main for an example workflow
+The central object here is called table_of_evaluation.
+After loading a graph, you can evaluate it in various ways, take samples ("biopsies"), and produce graphical output.
+See again the main for an example workflow.

 The data IN/OUT is handled via the EVAL_data_output module.
-Graphs and ancestral trees can be stored as SQL-databases.
-For working with stored data again, use the get_graph and get_tree functions from EVAL_data_output.
+Complete graphs, and ancestral trees are stored as SQL-databases.
+For loading stored data into usable python objects, use the get_graph and get_tree functions from EVAL_data_output.